Should I buy it?

 Jordanella floridae

-Also known as: flagfish, florida flagfish, Flagfish, Florida flagfish
+Also known as: flagfish, florida flagfish

-Temperate planted tanks 60L or more wanting hair algae removal from an active fish that earns its place.
+Best for: Temperate planted tanks 60L or more wanting hair algae removal from an active fish that earns its place.
 Works well with corydoras.

-You keep bettas, shrimp, or any slow long-finned fish.
+Avoid if: You keep bettas, shrimp, or any slow long-finned fish.
 American flagfish nip fins as a default behaviour.

 Top things that go wrong

 - Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 What most shops don't tell you

-- 3.A real algae crew fish for the temperate community.
+- 4.A real algae crew fish for the temperate community.
 Wants room-temperature water (18 to 26 C works), eats hair algae other species ignore, and nips fins of anything slower than itself.
 Skip bettas, fancy guppies, and shrimp colonies.

 About this species